-Furthermore, in L1236 HRS cells we observed a discrepancy between the - albeit low - PDLIM2 mRNA but absent protein expression (see Figure 1).
+Furthermore, in L1236 HRS cells we observed a discrepancy between the-although low-PDLIM2 mRNA but absent protein expression (see Figure 1).
 We therefore sequenced the L1236 PDLIM2 mRNA to search for sequence alterations (Figure 3b).
-Apart from expression of PDLIM2 wt-transcripts, we revealed in a fraction of transcripts skipping of exon 7 (according to NM\021630.4; skipping of 77 bp), resulting in a frame shift and generation of a premature termination codon in exon 8 with a predicted protein size appr, 10 kDa smaller than the wt-variant and lacking the C-terminally located LIM-domain (Figure 3b), suggesting a loss of function alteration.
-We cloned this variant (PDLIM2 varL1236) and confirmed a protein size of approximately 28 kDa by Western Blot analysis (Figure 3c).
-Remarkably, by treatment of the cells with cycloheximide (CHX) we revealed a strongly reduced half-life of this truncated PDLIM2 variant (Figure 3d), indicating reduced protein stability.
+Apart from expression of PDLIM2 wt transcripts, we revealed in a fraction of transcripts skipping of exon 7 (according to NM 021630.4; skipping of 77 bp), resulting in a frameshift and generation of a premature termination codon in exon 8 with a predicted protein size of $\sim 10 \, \text{kDa}$ smaller than the wt variant and lacking the C-terminally located LIM domain (Figure 3b), suggesting a loss of function alteration.22 We cloned this variant (PDLIM2 varL1236) and confirmed a protein size of ~28 kDa by western blot analysis (Figure 3c).
+Remarkably, by treatment of the cells with cycloheximide we revealed a strongly reduced half-life of this truncated PDLIM2 variant (Figure 3d), indicating reduced protein stability.
 Sequencing at the DNA level did not show a genomic alteration in L1236 cells (data not shown).
+This splicing variant was not detected in NH cell lines or Epstein-Barr virus-positive lymphoblastoid cells (data not shown).
 Together, our studies indicate that various mechanisms are associated with the loss of PDLIM2 in HRS cells, suggesting a selection pressure for PDLIM2 loss in cHL.

-Reconstitution of PDLIM2 in HRS cell lines results in reduction of cell growth, inhibition of NF-kB activity and alteration of differentially expressed genes.
+Reconstitution of PDLIM2 in HRS cell lines results in reduction of cell growth, inhibition of NF-kB activity and alteration of differentially expressed genes

 To investigate the biological consequences of the PDLIM2 loss in HRS cells, we reconstituted PDLIM2 expression in the cell lines L591, L540Cy and SUP-HD1 (Figure 4a and Supplementary Figure 5a).
-In these assays, we observed a significant reduction of proliferation following PDLIM2 reconstitution, in L591 cells by appr.
-50% and in L540Cy by appr.
-25% (Figure 4b).
+In these assays, we observed a significant reduction of proliferation following PDLIM2 reconstitution, in L591 cells by $\sim 50\%$ and in L540Cy by $\sim 25\%$ (Figure 4b).
 We did not observe an alteration of cell viability (data not shown).
-Given the known role of PDLIM2 for termination of NF- $\kappa$ B activity and of NF- $\kappa$ B for growth and survival of HRS cells we analyzed a possible inhibition of the NF- $\kappa$ B system following PDLIM2 reconstitution in HRS cells using NF- $\kappa$ B-dependent reporter gene studies (Figure 4c and Supplementary Figure 5b).
-We included the NF- $\kappa$ B super-repressor I $\kappa$ B $\alpha\Delta$ N as a positive control.
-As expected, in these cell lines the constitutive NF- $\kappa$ B activity was strongly reduced by I $\kappa$ B $\alpha\Delta$ N. In accordance with an NF- $\kappa$ B-inhibitory function, PDLIM2 wt also suppressed the NF- $\kappa$ B activity in HRS cell lines.
-In line with a putative loss of function, the truncated PDLIM2 varL1236 was clearly less effective regarding NF- $\kappa$ B inhibition, and a previously characterized loss-of-function $\Delta$ LIM variant lacking the LIM domain did not alter NF- $\kappa$ B activity (Supplementary Figure 5b).
-Together, the loss of PDLIM2 contributes to the enhanced NF- $\kappa$ B activity characteristic for HRS cells.
+Given the known role of PDLIM2 for termination of NF-κB activity22 and of NF-κB for growth and survival of HRS cells, $^{4.41}$ we analyzed a possible inhibition of the NF-κB system following PDLIM2 reconstitution in HRS cells using NF-κB-dependent reporter gene studies